black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 The next step in calculating the mean is to divide the sum of numbers by the count of numbers in the list.

 Declare a mean variable and assign it the value of sum divided by the length of array.

+# Step 14
+Finally, you need to return the value of mean.